thomasmcquillan/Milestone-One-Project/README.md

     * #### "As site owner it is important that the website sits happily within the genre of artist/photographer websites, while still offering the odd playful twist and a sense of character."

         * From the outset I was keen to develop a site that could function as a bespoke online space where I can host a selection of my best photographic work.
 Often the greatest difficulty for artists and designers is not deciding what to keep in, but what to leave out.
-It is important to provide enough content - but too much and you risk diluting the message.
-This challenge presented itself not only in how many photos and projects photography into art and design it was very tempting to expand my project to include non-photographic works.
-However I came to realise that such scope-creep was potentially detrimental so
+Sure, it is important to provide enough content - but too much and you risk diluting the message.
+This challenge manifested not only in deciding how many photos to include, but given that my interests extend throughout art and design, it was tempting to expand my project to include non-photographic works.
+However I came to realise that such scope-creep could easily derail the project's original vision.
+I think the resulting project negotiates an uneasy threshold between the loose conventions of modern artist websites and a playful space of greater character.
-        I stuck to my original plan.
-I

 ## Further Testing
 * ... ..
 * .. ...
 * .. ...
-* ... ..
-* .. .. .

 ## Known Bugs
 * .. ...